 It is important to note that although the VA will attempt to retrieve evidence such as private medical records, they will only make “reasonable efforts” to obtain them.
 This means that if the VA determines that the records either do not exist, or any further attempts to obtain them will be unsuccessful, it will not continue to try to obtain them.
 Additionally, the VA will not pay for private medical records.

 If the VA Cannot Obtain Records, Will I Be Notified?

-Does the Duty to Assist Include C&P Exams?
+Does the Duty to Assist in the Legacy Appeals System Include C&P Exams?